StatCan/cae-eac/docs/en/ExtVirtualMachines.md

 From the portal, you will be able to perform three different actions.

 You can either:
-    - Start the VM
+    - Start the Virtual Machine
-    - Stop the VM
+    - Stop the Virtual Machine
-    - Connect to the VM
+    - Connect to the Virtual Machine

-   Each action will modify the VM status.
+   Each action will modify the Virtual Machine status.
     ![External VM](images/ExternalVM.png)

 2. **Start the virtual machine:** When the virtual machine status is stopped, the start button is highlighted.
-You can then start the virtual machine and its status will switch to starting.
+You can then start the virtual machine and its status will switch to *Starting*.
 The Start button is not highlighted anymore.
-After that, it can take a few minute for the virtual machine to be in the Running mode.
+After that, it can take a few minute for the virtual machine to be in the *Running* mode.
 The browser connect button is then highlighted.
     ![Start VM](images/StartVM.png)

-3. **Connect to the virtual machine:** Once the virtual machine is in its running status, the browser connect button is highlighted.
+3. **Connect to the virtual machine:** Once the virtual machine is in its *Running* status, the browser connect button is highlighted.
 To connect to the virtual machine, you will need to hit the Browser connect button;
     ![Browser Connect](images/BrowserConnect.png)

 4. This will open a new page where you will be prompted to sign in using your credential provided to you by StatCan.
 Once launched, click the **Login** button.